 - (Optional) Click the Network tab to change the network settings.

-Select Auto or Static for IPv6 addresses.
-If you select Static, type the default gateway and DNS server addresses to use.
+- Select Auto, DHCP, or Static for IPv6 addresses.
+If you select Static, enter the default gateway and DNS server addresses to use.

 - (Optional) Select vSphere Replication service. to restart the

-- (Optional) Select vSphere Replication server appliance. to reboot the
+- (Optional) Select the System tab and click Reboot to reboot the vSphere Replication server appliance.